lacht/lacht.github.io/README.md

 #### *Example of Databases*

 #### Brief Description
-The artifact that I created for this milestone was a BMI collection for the medical records database in MongoDB.
-I had worked with MongoDB in Advanced Programming Concepts.
-But this specific artifact was created for this portfolio as an overall extension for the BMI application.
+This artifact was created to be an expansion of the BMI application.
+I wanted to incorporate a database for medical records with MongoDB.
+I had worked with MongoDB previously in Advanced Programming Concepts.
+MongoDB is an open source database management system (DBMS).
+Unlike a traditional database (RDBMS) systems which require tables and design structure to be set prior to adding any information, MongoDB (NoSQL) can be easily setup while adding documents to the collection.
+It offers the same CRUD capabilities as a traditional database.

 #### Reason for inclusion in portfolio

 #### Reflection

 ![ERD example](https://user-images.githubusercontent.com/28314654/56473281-d79e5400-6436-11e9-96a9-544a1073fe94.png)